<<

 Winsock 2 also adds support for technical initiatives like quality of service (QoS) and multicasting.
 These technologies will become increasingly important as bandwidth requirements become more regimented and intense.
 For example, QoS allows a videoconferencing program to reserve a certain amount of bandwidth so that a sudden file transfer, for example, doesn't cause its video to begin breaking up due to a lack of bandwidth.
 Multicasting allows that videoconferencing application to send audio and video streams to many participants without duplicating data any more than absolutely necessary.

-Winsock 2 works with Win32's high-efficiency overlapped I/O mechanism.
-Since Windows NT derived systems support overlapped I/O within the kernel, there are significant speed advantages over the more traditional I/O styles supported by Winsock 1.1.
-Windows 95 derived systems do not have overlapped I/O support in the kernel, so there is no speed advantage on these systems.
+Winsock 2 works with Win32’s high-efficiency overlapped I/O mechanism.
+Since this is handled entirely in the kernel in modern versions of Windows, there are significant speed advantages over the more traditional I/O styles supported by Winsock 1.1.

 Winsock 2 also allows for "Layered Service Providers."
 This enables many neat things, such as security plug-ins: drop in, say, an SSL service provider, and all of a sudden your data is automatically encrypted.